voloshyndmitry/react-event-light/README.md

 ## API

-- subscribe(event: REACT_EVENT_CHANNEL_NAME, callback: Callback): Subscribe to an event.
+- subscribe(event: REACT_EVENT_LIGHT_CHANNEL_NAME, callback: Callback): Subscribe to an event.
 Returns an object with an unsubscribe method to stop listening for the event.
-- publish(event: REACT_EVENT_CHANNEL_NAME, data: DataType): Publish data to all subscribers of the specified event.
+- publish(event: REACT_EVENT_LIGHT_CHANNEL_NAME, data: DataType): Publish data to all subscribers of the specified event.

 ## TypeScript Support